 Under Steven’s leadership, the college now has a strong emphasis on differentiated high-expectation and high-demand teaching and learning.
 Steven’s focus on building a reputation of academic excellence has been achieved by his significant work in attracting exceptional educators and developing cutting edge facilities and curriculum.

-In just six years, community confidence in Albert Park College has soared and the college has grown to three campuses with a fourth underway.
+In just six years, community confidence in Albert Park College has soared and the college has grown to two campuses with a third underway.
 Under Steven’s vision and leadership, Albert Park College is a success story that now leads public education thinking and inspires other school communities.

 Maryborough Education Centre